scuzzydude/asimov/asimov.md

 Scoot (uppercase) is a group of accountable individuals.
 Lowercase scoot is a unit of responsibility.

-Scoot is an enterprise that does not own property of any kind.
+Scoot is an enterprise that does not own property of wealth.

 While it might be easier to explain what scoot is in terms of cryptocurrency or existing financial instruments, it would be wrong.
 When the foundation of a system is broken, you don't mold a new system using the old foundation.
 You find a better rock to build your house upon.